CSCfi/pytorch-ddp-examples/README.md

 interface.
 DeepSpeed would simply pick the first one, which unfortunately was for the Ethernet interface, which seems to be blocked.
-By using `hostname -s` we get the short hostname, and using that it seems to connect over InfiniBand instead of Ethernet, which works.
+By using `hostname -s` we get the short hostname, and using that it seems to connect over InfiniBand instead of Ethernet, which works. **Note:** the above code change is not necessary for `pytorch/1.10` or newer modules.

 ## Benchmark codes

 Finally, we have some "benchmarking" scripts which run larger training jobs.
-Currently, these are for Mahti only.
+These are for Mahti only, unless otherwise specified.

 ResNet training with ImageNet data, PyTorch DDP with 1, 4 or 8 GPUs: